seanellul/godot-2d-topdown-template/README.md

 ## Entities

 You can use this node as a parent to keep the entities you add to the level organized.
 Entities are the game’s characters.
 For more information on entities, see the Entities section.
+Here you can add Marker2D nodes to indicate the spawn position of each player.
+The `level.gd` script will handle instantiating a player at the Marker2D position.
+It’s necessary to name the Marker2D nodes based on the `player_id` to associate with the player, as follows:

+- P1: instantiates a player with player_id 1
+- P2: instantiates a player with player_id 2
+- P3: instantiates a player with player_id 3
+- P4: instantiates a player with player_id 4
+  and so on.

 ## Transfers